Table of Contents

 - "My partner absolutely refuses to use a condom."

 - New idea: How comfortable are you with someone who is willing to put your health and life at risk?
 This sounds like a serious issue, and it is probably not the only one in your relationship.
 Have you considered individual or couple counseling?
-Also see The Well Project's article, Talking with Your Partner about Condoms
+You may want to see our article on Talking with Your Partner about Condoms and also consider taking PrEP.

 - “I’m afraid that my partner will hurt me if I suggest that he use a condom.”

 - New idea: How about inserting a female condom before sex begins?
 Or perhaps you could offer to put a condom on his penis with your mouth to make the idea more enticing.
-If you feel threatened, please read The Well Project's article on Domestic Violence.
+If you feel threatened, please read The Well Project's article on Violence Against Women.

 - “I cannot suggest to my partner that we get an HIV test.
 He or she would take it as an insult.”